-- 5.1.1 Only 4-stroke engines with reciprocating pistons are permitted. - 5.1.2 Engine capacity must not exceed 2400cc. - 5.1.3 Crankshaft rotational speed must not exceed 18,000rpm. - 5.1.4 Supercharging is forbidden. - 5.1.5 All engines must have 8 cylinders arranged in a 90° "V" configuration and the normal section of each cylinder must be circular. - 5.1.6 Engines must have two inlet and two exhaust valves per cylinder.
+- 5.1.4 Supercharging is forbidden. - 5.1.5 All engines must have 8 cylinders arranged in a 90° "V" configuration and the normal section of each cylinder must be circular. - 5.1.6 Engines must have two inlet and two exhaust valves per cylinder.